toon-format/toon/docs/reference/efficiency-formalization.md

 > [!NOTE]
 > This page presents formal mathematical comparisons between TOON and JSON.
 For practical benchmarks and token counts, see [Benchmarks](/guide/benchmarks).
 This is an **advanced** reference.
+>
+> This page is informative and non-normative; it does not change the TOON specification.

 ## Overview